jazzyisj/save-tts-messages/README.md

 ### Adjust Package For Your Configuration
 You must change a couple of things in the package to work with your configuration.  **Look for the #TODO tags!**

-- **TTS Servce** - The package default is `tts.cloud_say` which is the NabuCasa TTS service.
+- **TTS Service** - The package default is `tts.cloud_say` which is the NabuCasa TTS service.
 Change these calls to whichever TTS service you use (TTS, Alexa Notify).
 - **Media Player** - You must change these to a valid media player entity id in your configuration.
 - **Play or Save Condition** - Adjust this condition to decide whether to play or save the TTS message.
 The TTS message will play immediately and will not be saved when the condition(s) evaluate to true.
 - **Play Saved Messages Trigger** - Adjust this trigger to automatically call **Play Saved TTS Messages**.
 You can, of course, call this script directly anytime from a tap action etc.
 - **TTS Message Timeout** - Adjust this for the longest TTS message you may play or your messages may be cut short.
 Default is 60 seconds.

 ### Create or Adjust your TTS Service Calls
-Finally, you must create the **Play or Save TTS Messsage** service calls.
+Finally, you must create the **Play or Save TTS Message** service calls.
 Replace any current direct TTS service calls for messages you want to save or create new ones.

 **BASIC TTS EXAMPLE**